Redwane-stdy/LandmarkAppSwiftUI/README.md

 # Landmarks

-A SwiftUI app built by following Apple's [Handling User Input](https://developer.apple.com/tutorials/swiftui) tutorial.
+A SwiftUI app built by following Apple's tutorial.
 This project teaches how to work with forms, toggle controls, navigation, and user preferences in SwiftUI.

 ## Overview